Utsira/Soda/README.md

 #### `Soda.TextEntry`

-A text entry field with a touchable cursor, and scrolling if the input is too long for the field.
+A text entry field with a draggable cursor, fully selectable text (double tap a word to select it), draggable selection start and end points, a pop-up menu with cut, copy, paste, and 5-level undo, and the ability to scroll the text by dragging and holding the cursor at either end of the selection box.
 Additional attributes:

   + `default` - string.
 Default text that can be overwritten by the user.

   Additional method:

   + `:inputString(string)` - in case you need to populate the field with a string
+  + `:output()` - returns the current contents of the box

 #### `Soda.TextScroll`, `Soda.TextWindow`